NREL/SLiDE/docs/src/man/scale/overview.md

 # Scaling

+The build stream produces state-level (regionally) model parameters at the summary-level (sectorally).

 ## Regional Scaling

+### Aggregation

+By default, the SLiDE build stream produces regional data at the state level.
+However, setting `region_level` enables regional aggregation to the region- or division-level, using the [regional scaling map](https://github.com/NREL/SLiDEData/blob/master/coremaps/scale/region/region.csv).

+BEA and Census Bureau used to produce shares via [`SLiDE.share_region`](@ref) and applied via [`SLiDE.disaggregate_region`](@ref) is aggregated to the desired level immediately upon being read into the build stream.

+### Disaggregation
-Source data is regional-specific and available for a variety of regional divisions: state, CBSA, CSA
+*Regional disaggregation will be tackeled during future development phases* Source data is regional-specific and available for a variety of regional divisions: state, CBSA, CSA.

 | Source | Data         | Region | State | County | CSA | CBSA |
 |:-------|:-------------|:-------|:------|:-------|:----|:-----|